 But this doesn’t mean that you shouldn’t be able to provide the same quality and standard of service to the Australian customer as you do for the ones in your home ground.

 Using a WhatsApp Chatbot (powered by APIs), you can automate your most frequently asked queries and answer your customers’ questions around the clock.
-This way, your business is truly international.
+This way, your business becomes truly global.

 If the chatbot is unable to answer a question, your agent can pick up the conversation seamlessly and answer any additional customer queries.